vedph/gve-doc/export/export-tei.md

 Note that you are in charge of defining the features you want to be considered as merging criteria; you can define both their names, and any number of replacement filters for their values.

 So, this filter produces a **dynamic segmentation** of the text, where each segment is represented by a single node and its text is linked to the same metadata (features).
-Rather than positing an a-priori segmentation unit for the whole document (like e.g. when systematically wrapping all the words in elements like `ab` or `seg` to attach some data to them without knowing in advance the annotation extent), dynamic segmentation merges all the characters having the same set of annotations, whether they are a full sentence, or just a single character, or anything in between.
-This maximizes efficiency and reduces complexity, because we always use the segment with the maximum extent, whatever it is, leveraging full information about the extent of the annotations we selected for export.
+Rather than positing an a-priori segmentation unit for the whole document (like e.g. when systematically wrapping all the words in elements like `seg` to attach some data to them without knowing in advance the annotation extent), dynamic segmentation merges all the characters having the same set of annotations, whether they are a full sentence, or just a single character, or anything in between.
+This maximizes efficiency and reduces complexity.
+We always use the segment with the maximum extent, whatever it is, leveraging full information about the extent of the annotations we selected for export.

 ## Stage 3: Tree Rendering

 Once we have prepared the text tree, we are ready to render it into the desired format.
-Rendering is done by a component which takes the tree plus the renderer context (an object carrying data used during the pipeline execution), and produces some representation of it.
+Rendering is done by a component which takes as its input the tree plus the renderer context (an object carrying data used during the pipeline execution), and produces some representation of it.

 The output of a tree renderer is not necessarily a string; the reason for this is flexibility.
 The renderer here adopts a strategy already used by the Proteus conversion system (empowering both GVE and Cadmus exports) in its text filters.
-There, each text filter internally handles its data with the model it prefers: some of them use a string; others use a string builder (an object used to optimize the programmatic creation of a string: `StringBuilder`); others use an object representing the model of an XML element (`XElement`); and so forth.
+There, each text filter internally handles its data with the model it prefers: some of them use a string; others use a string builder (an object type used to optimize the programmatic creation of a string: `StringBuilder`); others use an object representing the model of an XML element (`XElement`); and so forth.

 Despite this freedom, text filters concatenation in Proteus is still possible thanks to an adapter layer between each pair of filters, which in turn uses different "plug" services.
-Each plug service can convert a given type from a string or into a string.
+Each plug service can convert a given type from a string, or into a string.
 This way, whatever the data type internally used by the filter's implementation, we can still freely chain any of them in the pipeline.

 >The adaptation only happens when types don't match.
 When two consecutive filters work on the same type (like both using `XElement`), no adaptation occurs.
-In this case, the output from the first filter passes directly to the next filter without any unnecessary conversion.
-This optimization avoids the performance and potential data loss costs of converting between identical types unnecessarily.
+In this case, the output from the first filter directly passes to the next filter without any unnecessary conversion.
+This optimization avoids the performance and potential data loss costs of unnecessarily converting between identical types.

 This architecture is especially useful with modules in a pipeline, like in Proteus text filters, because each of them is free to use its best model for the task, and the pipeline can be easily extended with new modules without breaking the existing ones.
 So, the same approach is applied to text tree renderers: the return type is generic (an `object` or `null`) just like for text filters, because this allows the maximum flexibility in the rendering process.
 The renderer can return a `string`, an `XElement`, or any other type, and the caller can then decide how to handle it.